 The Certificate in Faith-based Organizing, Advocacy, and Social Transformation is for students seeking to engage in campaigning and advocacy work, community organizing, community development, and related forms of social, political, and economic witness from a Christian basis.
 Such work can either be a part of congregational ministry; local, national, or international nonprofit work; social justice activism; or involve the delivery and governance of public education, health, welfare, or housing.

 The certificate provides a pathway to the kinds of learning and formation needed for this work, builds connections with others with a similar sense of vocation, and provides expertise and learning opportunities in the Divinity School, the broader university, the surrounding community, and with alumni all over the world.
 In short, the certificate provide a framework for students seeking to learn how to address the political dimensions of cultivating thriving communities.

 This certificate is for those seeking a path to explore their interests with more flexibility and with a less time-intensive and financially demanding commitment than a formal joint-degree program.
-Students can earn this certificate as a part of the M.Div. or M.T.S., or M.A. in Christian Practice programs.
+Students can earn this certificate as a part of the M.Div., M.T.S., or M.A. in Christian Practice programs.

 Drawing on the resources of Duke Divinity School and Duke University, students have specific coursework requirements, internship and spiritual formation opportunities (M.Div. only), as well as extra-curricular leadership training.